hmcts/cnp-module-elk/README.md

 The following values are provided by the module for use in other modules

-- `host_name` the host name which can be used to connect to Redis
+- `loadbalancer` the host name which can be used to connect to Redis
-- `access_key` the primary access key required to connect
+- `kibana` the primary access key required to connect
-- `redis_port` the port on which Redis is running
+- `jumpboxssh` the port on which Redis is running

 ## Usage